 ETIAS or visa: what are the differences when traveling in Europe?

 Travelling in Europe doesn’t always mean needing a visa.
-Since theintroduction of the ETIAS, many travelers have been wondering whether it replaces a Schengen visa.
-Here are the real differences you need to know.
+Since the launch of ETIAS, many travelers have been wondering whether it will replace the Schengen visa.
+Here are the differences you need to know.

 ETIAS is not a visa